clariusdev/motion/README.md

 ## Data Collection

-### Listen API
+### Cast API

-The Listen API allows images and inertial data to be collected in real-time.
+The Cast API allows images and inertial data to be collected in real-time.
 When a new image is received, a set of inertial data will be passed to the new image callback function.
 Several inertial measurements may acquired for a single image, depending on the imaging frame rate.
 The ClariusPosInfo struct contains the inertial data for each measurement and contains 14 pieces of information:
 - Data timestamp
 - 3 gyroscope axes
 - 3 accelerometer axes